Skip to main content

 • All local code requirements are being followed.

 Common issues flagged during USDA appraisals include peeling or flaking paint, nonworking plumbing systems, and broken appliances.
-By having your buyer's agent communicate what's required to pass inspection to the seller's agent, the seller can either make the necessary updates or negotiate to get the updates done prior to appraisal and inspection.
+By having your buyer's agent communicate what's required to pass inspection to the seller's agent, the seller can either make the necessary updates or negotiate to get the updates done before appraisal and inspection.

 Preparing Your Home for USDA Financing